dbaseqp/Quotient/README.md

 3. Compile the code (`cd QUOTIENT; go build`).
 4. Save your configuration as `./config/event.conf`.
 5. Run the engine (`./quotient`).
+6. Add teams through the admin UI.
+7. MAKE SURE YOU REBOOT THE ENGINE AFTER ADDING TEAMS!!!!!!!!!!!

 Configuration
 -------------